 The Traditional IT Transformation Process Is Broken

-The problem with this was multifaceted: general IT hygiene was deteriorating, end users were starved of new productivity features until the next upgrade (which was years down the road), and everything else stalled during the upgrade project.
+The problem with this was multifaceted: general IT hygiene was deteriorating, end users were starved of new productivity features until the next upgrade (years later), and everything else stalled during the upgrade project.
 Add in the increasing complexity of managing new technologies and platforms (e.g., virtual and cloud environments), business units going rogue and creating huge shadow IT problems, and the constantly growing cyber security threats, and you have got yourself a huge mess.

-And this is not even addressing the actual pain caused by the upgrade process itself.
+And this does not even address the pain caused by the upgrade process.
 I am sure you were, at some point or another, part of an IT Transformation project, e.g., upgrading to Windows 7, and remember painstakingly sorting through tens of thousands of data rows on an Excel Spreadsheet or hand-cranked database.
 This method was not only tedious, resource-, time-, and manual labor-intensive, but also incredibly frustrating.

 In other words, the traditional IT Transformation process was broken, but there wasn't really any other way.